reactivepod/chat-code-of-conduct/README.md

-# Reactive Podcast Chat Code of conduct
+# Reactive Podcast Chat Code of Conduct

 _Note:_ "Reactive Podcast Chat" in this document refers to the Reactive Podcast Chat Slack organization at [reactivepodcast.slack.com](http://reactive-podcast.slack.com).
 "The administrators" refers to the administrators on this organization, a list is available at the top of the [Team Directory](http://reactive-podcast.slack.com/team) (must be a member of the organization to view).